A sacred herb with wide-ranging benefits

 AOR™ guarantees that all ingredients have been declared on the label.
 Contains no wheat, gluten, nuts, peanuts, sesame seeds, sulphites, mustard, soy, dairy, eggs, fish, shellfish or any animal by product.

-Take 2 capsules daily with or without food, or as directed by a qualified health care practitioner.
+Take two capsules daily with or without food, or as directed by a qualified health care practitioner.

 - Blood sugar balance